zengm-games/zengm/HACKING.md

 (Running  just `make` will run the RequireJS optimizer and minify CSS.)

-Alternatively, you can use the unminified CSS files by switching a couple comments in index.html.
+Alternatively, you can use the unminified CSS files by going to Tools > Enable Debug Mode, which removes the need for any compile step during development.

+# Adding a new page

+...is kind of a bitch.
+You need to explicitly include the template file in js/templates.js, and explicitly include the view in js.views.js.
+Beyond that, my best guidance is to copy from an existing page and use that as a starting point.